 Akihabara Station （JR Sobu Main Line / JR Keihin-Tohoku Line / JR Yamanote Line / Tokyo Metro Hibiya Line / Tsukuba Express）

 1 minute on foot

 - Address Atrai 1, Akihabara the second floor, 1-17-6, Sotokanda, Chiyoda-ku, Tokyo, 101-0021

-These postcards of foods and famous sights representing each prefecture in Japan can only be bought in Tokyo.
-Interestingly, they are only available at post offices in Tokyo.
-The Kaminarimon, shown in the photo, is the main gate of Senso-ji, a famous temple in Tokyo.
-Other Tokyo-limited cards include Tokyo Tower, the National Diet Building, and Ueno Zoo.
+These postcards of foods and famous sights representing each prefecture in Japan can only be bought in Tokyo, and make the perfect Tokyo souvenirs, especially if you’re on a budget.
+Interestingly, they are only available at post offices in Tokyo, making them extra special.
+The Kaminarimon, shown in the photo, is the main gate of Senso-ji, one of the most famous temples in Tokyo.
+Other Tokyo limited-edition cards include Tokyo Tower, the National Diet Building, and Ueno Zoo.
 Each card is 185 yen (incl. tax).
 You can see other postcards on the manufacturer's Posta Collect website.